monish0709/Campus-Network/README.md

 # Campus-Network
-<n>A University Campus network designed in Cisco Packet Tracer.</n>
+A University Campus network designed in Cisco Packet Tracer.
 This project aims to design a redundant and efficient campus network using Cisco Packet Tracer.
 The network will serve a small educational institution with multiple departments, each requiring access to shared resources like printers and the internet.
 The network will